cyberbotics/webots-doc/reference/box.md

 axes.
 By default, the box measures 2 meters in each dimension, from -1 to +1.

 The `size` field specifies the extents of the box along the *x*-, *y*-, and *z*-axes respectively.
-See .
+See [this figure](box.md#box-node).
 Three positive values display the outside faces while three negative values display the inside faces.

 %figure "Box node"